ErkanSoftwareDeveloper/ErkanSoftwareDeveloper/README.md

-👋 Hi, I’m Erkan, a Software Developer based in Germany 🇩🇪
+👋 Hi, I’m Erkan, a software developer (student) based in Germany 🇩🇪

 I speak German, English, Turkish, Russian, and Bulgarian — feel free to ask me questions.
 I’m always happy to help if I can.